intel/intel-ipsec-mb/README.md

 (10)  - by default, decryption and encryption are AVX by8.
         On CPUs supporting VAES, decryption and encryption might use AVX2-VAES by16, if beneficial.
+(11)  - AVX2 using SM4-NI ISA, by16, if the ISA is available, if not,
+        fallback to SSE implementation.
+(12)  - AVX2 using SM4-NI ISA if the ISA is available, if not,
+        fallback to SSE implementation.
+Single block in encryption, by16 in decryption.

 Legend:
 ` byY` - single buffer Y blocks at a time